mohitleoagrawal/mohitleoagrawal.github.io/about.md

 Earlier I graduated in 2015 from IIT Delhi where I studied courses on Electrical Engineering, Computer Science & Mathematics.
 I also participated in numerous National Robotics Competitions.

-I enjoying working on problems involving data science.
+I enjoy working on problems involving data science.

 Elsewhere